bshap27/festy/README.md

 for compare tool:
 - authorize through jambase using oauth?
 - Tag festivals by type: EDM, Jam, etc.
-- allow users to add favorite artists AND/OR connect to jambase for favorite artists.
+- connect to jambase for favorite artists.
-- users: I'M GOING feature, connect with friends, see who's going, integrate with repyourcrew
+- connect with friends, see who's going, integrate with repyourcrew
-- select 2 fests from dropdown and see artist overlap - total count and names and then unique artists.
 - venn diagrams
 - ticket onsale reminders
 - I need tickets -> cashortrade? stubhub?